aws-neuron/aws-neuron-sdk/docs/pytorch-neuron/api-compilation-python-api.md

 ## Description

-The torch.neuron.trace method sends Neuron-supported operations to the Neuron-Compiler for compilation and embeds compiled artifacts in a torch script graph.
+The torch.neuron.trace method sends Neuron-supported operations to the Neuron-Compiler for compilation and embeds compiled artifacts in a TorchScript graph.

 Compilation can be done on any EC2 machine with sufficient memory and compute resources. c5.4xlarge or larger is recommended.